 Log In Sign Up

-BayArena Leverkusen — UCL R16 Leg 2 Day 1 Preview
+UCL Fantasy R16 Leg 2 Day 1 Preview - Arsenal, Man

-R16 Leg 2 Day 1 Preview — Arsenal, Man City, Chelsea & Sporting
+UCL Fantasy R16 Leg 2 Day 1 Preview - Arsenal, Man

 The Champions League Round of 16 resumes on Tuesday 17 March with four second-leg fixtures that span the entire spectrum of competitive intensity.
 From Arsenal’s knife-edge tie with Leverkusen to Man City’s near-impossible mountain against Real Madrid, every match carries different implications for your UCL Fantasy squad.